bluesky-social/atproto-website/content/guides/identity.md

                                     └───────────────┘
 </code></pre>

-The DNS username is a user-facing identifier — it should be shown in UIs and promoted as a way to find users.
-Applications resolve usernames to DIDs and then use the DID as the stable canonical identifier.
+The DNS handle is a user-facing identifier — it should be shown in UIs and promoted as a way to find users.
+Applications resolve handles to DIDs and then use the DID as the stable canonical identifier.
 The DID can then be securely resolved to a DID document which includes public keys and user services.

 <table>
   <tr>
-   <td><strong>Usernames</strong>
+   <td><strong>Handles</strong>
    </td>
-   <td>Usernames are DNS names.
-They are resolved using the <a href="/lexicons/atproto-com">resolveName()</a> XRPC method and should be confirmed by a matching entry in the DID document.
+   <td>Handles are DNS names.
+They are resolved using the <a href="/lexicons/com-atproto-handle">com.atproto.handle.resolve()</a> XRPC method and should be confirmed by a matching entry in the DID document.
    </td>
   </tr>
   <tr>